-- If the Investigator General, upon conclusion of an investigation, determines that no 7.
-(1) reasonable cause exists to believe that a violation has occurred the complaint, then the investigator general shall close the investigation within fourteen (14) days of the conclusion of the informal investigation and of the complaint, and shall thereafter promptly notify the chairman of the commission and the complainant in writing of the closure of the investigation of the complaint and the basis therefore.
+- If the Investigator General, upon conclusion of an investigation, determines that no reasonable cause exists to believe that a violation has occurred the complaint, then the investigator general shall close the investigation within fourteen (14) days of the conclusion of the informal investigation and of the complaint, and shall thereafter promptly notify the chairman of the commission and the complainant in writing of the closure of the investigation of the complaint and the basis therefore.
 If the investigator general determines that jurisdiction to investigate any person or act alleged named or alleged in the complaint is vested with another authority, prior to closing the investigation, the investigator shall notify the complainant, the Respondent, of the proper authority with which the complaint should be filed and, at the option and direction of the complainant (i) forward the complaint to such authority or (ii) provide the complainant with information necessary for the complainant to forward the complaint to such authority unless the public interest requires the inspector general to immediately refer the complaint to the proper authority.
-The closure of an investigation by the investigator general does not bar the investigator general from resuming the investigation if the circumstances warrant, and is not subject to review by any court or administrative tribunal absent fraud on the part of the investigator general. - (2) Should the jurisdictional investigation result in a finding that the commission does possess both personal jurisdiction over the person and subject matter jurisdiction over any act, named and alleged in the complaint, the investigator general shall promptly notify the person subject to the complaint (hereinafter referred to as the "respondent") and the appropriate ultimate jurisdictional authority and the Ethics Commission Chair in writing.
-At the request of the Respondent, the Inspector General shall provide a written statement toin writing that a complaint against the respondent and to the Chair of the Inspector General's decision to close the investigator general, and of the act or acts alleged in the complaint, unless, in the sole discretion of the investigation or prosecution.
+The closure of an investigation by the investigator general does not bar the investigator general from resuming the investigation if the circumstances warrant, and is not subject to review by any court or administrative tribunal absent fraud on the part of the investigator general. - Should the jurisdictional investigation result in a finding that the commission does possess both personal jurisdiction over the person and subject matter jurisdiction over any act, named and alleged in the complaint, the investigator general shall promptly notify the person subject to the complaint (hereinafter referred to as the "respondent") and the appropriate ultimate jurisdictional authority and the Ethics Commission Chair in writing.
+At the request of the Respondent, the Inspector General shall provide a written statement to in writing that a complaint against the respondent and to the Chair of the Inspector General's decision to close the investigation.
+Closure of an investigation does not bar the Inspectorhas been submitted to the investigator general, and of the act or acts alleged in the complaint, unless, in the sole discretion of the investigator general, such notice would interfere with a potential or ongoing law enforcement investigation or prosecution.
 The notice shall inform the respondent that he or she shall, within thirty (30) days of the date of the notice, respond in writing to the complaint, by submitting a written response to the office of the investigator general.